MakeAndLearn/micro-shield/README.rst

 Template for the Read the Docs tutorial
 =======================================

+Thi template is used to build https://micro-shield.readthedocs.io/ca/latest/

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This GitHub template for includes fictional Python library with some basic Sphinx docs.

 Read the tutorial here: